-The Corporation manages its common shares, stock options and warrants as capital, that as at March 31, 2024 totaled \$44,554,596 (December 31,2023 - \$44,554,596).
-The Corporation's objectives when managing capital are to safeguard the Corporation's ability to continue as a going- concern in order to pursue the exploration of its mineral properties and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.
-There has been no changes to how the Corporation manages capital in the current year compared to prior year.
+The Corporation manages its common shares, stock options and warrants as capital, that as at June 30, 2024 totaled \$44,554,596 (December 31,2023 - \$44,554,596).
+The Corporation's objectives when managing capital are to safeguard the Corporation's ability to continue as a going concern in order to pursue the exploration of its mineral properties and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.

 The Corporation manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
-To maintain or adjust the capital structure, the Corporation may attempt to issue new shares and, acquire or dispose of mineral properties.
+To maintain or adjust the capital structure, the Corporation may attempt to issue new shares and, acquire or dispose of assets.

 In order to maximize ongoing exploration efforts, the Corporation does not pay out dividends.
-The Corporation's investment policy is to invest its short-term excess cash in highly liquid short-term interest-bearing investments with short-term maturities, selected with regard to the expected timing of expenditures from continuing operations.
+The Corporation's investment policy is to invest its short-term excess cash in highly liquid short-term interestbearing investments with short-term maturities, selected with regard to the expected timing of expenditures from continuing operations.